Inspiral Carpets: Early years (1983–1995)

 As the band's popularity grew, Playtime's distributor Red Rhino Records went bankrupt, leading Inspiral Carpets to form their own label, Cow Records, in March 1989.
 The label's first release was the Trainsurfing EP.
 With half of the first album, Life, written, Holt and Swift departed and formed the Rainkings, so the band recruited Too Much Texas singer Tom Hingley and Martyn "Bungle" Walsh of The Next Step to replace them.
 Martyn Walsh became the band's 13th bass player.
 After a handful of singles on their own label, with "Move" nearly reaching the UK top 40, the band signed a deal with Mute Records and soon experienced their first top-40 chart success in the UK with "This Is How It Feels."
 The single reached No. 14 on the singles chart, and the debut album Life reached No. 2 on the albums chart in 1990.

 The following year's The Beast Inside was less well received by critics, but still achieved a top-5 album chart ranking.
 The "Caravan" and "Please be Cruel" singles only reached No. 30 and No. 50 respectively, and an attempt to crack the American market largely failed.
 However, the band gained a strong following in Portugal, Germany and Argentina, where the 1992 album Revenge of the Goldfish became their most successful.
 The album peaked at number 17 in the UK and spawned four UK hit singles.
 The next album, Devil Hopping (1994), reached number 10 in the album chart, with "Saturn 5" and "I Want You" (featuring Mark E. Smith) as top-20 hits.
 The next single, "Uniform", stalled at No. 51 and in 1995, after the release of a Singles collection, the band were dropped by Mute and split up soon after.

+During this time, Noel Gallagher was a roadie for the band until he left to join Oasis.